PKTINOS/PKod/README.md

  - d  If value isnt int.parse(#), goto start
  - a  Divide value by int.Parse(#)
  - @  Loop all code behind itself, for int.Parse(#) times.
 Meant to exist once in code.
 If two are met, you might enter an infinite loop
- - l  Clear the console
+ - l  Clear the console.
+If it's the first character in the code, turn on printing NOP chars.
  - y  Sleep for a quarter of a second
  - w  Append a backspace character to the console.
 AKA remove last char.